JDatPNW/faceExtractor/README.md

 To use the GUI Initializer, run "python faceTracking.py -gui", running it without the Flag will trigger the Command Line Initializer.
 Just follow the instructions given to you by the program, to successfully extract the data.

+This program should only be used on material that you have permission to!